Boss Lab

 Beatriz Cruz

-Beatriz Cruz works as a Program Coordinator for Seattle Childrens Hospital.
-She is able to use her bilingual skills to contribute to Project CONNECTS grant.
-She is grateful for the opportunity to be able to raise the voices of the BIPOC community within this team and through Project CONNECTS.
+Beatriz Cruz works as a program coordinator for Seattle Children's Hospital.
+She is able to use her bilingual skills to contribute to the Project CONNECTS grant.
+She is grateful for the opportunity to be able to raise the voices of black, indigenous and other people of color (BIPOC) community within this team and through Project CONNECTS.

 Beatriz Cruz.